An Investigation of Stabilization Scaling in Finite-Strain Virtual Element Methods for Hyperelasticity: Introduction

 \item \textbf{Element-level and benchmark evidence isolating and resolving the volumetric-proxy mechanism.} A single-element isochoric kernel-mode diagnostic is introduced to test whether stabilization assigns bulk-driven stiffness to volume-preserving missing modes as $\nu\to 1/2$.
 The diagnostic shows that classical surrogate-based stabilizations scale isochoric kernel energies with an inflated effective shear parameter, whereas the proposed decoupled stabilization remains shear-scaled.
 Kernel-restricted modal spectra further confirm the intended kernel-only property, directional stiffness redistribution, and deviatoric/volumetric separation.
 Finally, Cook's membrane in the nearly incompressible regime demonstrates that the proposed stabilization yields a coherent refinement response across mesh families and mitigates locking-like behavior observed under classical scaling choices. \end{enumerate}

 \paragraph{}The paper is organized as follows.
 Section~\ref{sec:vem_finite_elasticity} introduces the finite-strain hyperelastic model, the lowest-order conforming virtual element space on polygonal meshes, and the VEM energy split into a computable consistency contribution and a stabilization contribution acting on $\missingkernel$.
+Section~\ref{sec:stabilization_scaling} reviews classical finite-strain stabilization constructions and introduces the proposed kernel-only deviatoric/volumetric decoupled stabilization, together with scaling results showing shear-consistent behavior on $\missingkernel$ and controlled volumetric contributions in the nearly incompressible regime.
 Section~\ref{sec:spectral_analysis} develops a spectral viewpoint for stabilization on $\missingkernel$, relating the canonical VEM stability inequality to generalized Rayleigh quotients and generalized eigenvalue bounds, thereby providing a basis-independent diagnostic for missing-mode energy assignment.
-Section~\ref{sec:stabilization_scaling} reviews classical finite-strain stabilization constructions and introduces the proposed kernel-only deviatoric/volumetric decoupled stabilization, together with scaling results showing shear-consistent behavior on $\missingkernel$ and controlled volumetric contributions in the nearly incompressible regime.
 Section~\ref{sec:numerical_experiments} reports numerical experiments, including element-level diagnostics (single-element isochoric kernel-mode tests and kernel-restricted modal spectra) and the Cook's membrane benchmark under near incompressibility, to assess robustness across element geometries and parameter regimes.
 Concluding remarks are given in Section~\ref{sec:conclusions}.
 For completeness, the functional-analytic notation and the main Sobolev and fractional Sobolev space definitions used in the analysis are summarized in Appendix~\ref{ap:functional_analysis}.